TrullyAI/TrullySdkWebDocs/README.md

 | `Domains`           | Every domain url in which you are going to use the TrullySdkWeb component.
 Make sure to let us know which are for production and which are for development | https://localhost:5374 - dev                                                                 |
 |                     |                                                                                                                                                            | https://dominio.com - prod                                                                   |

+##### ⚠️ logo, button color and button color text are the only styles that can be replace

 ## Install

 ```jsx